MetalJet E1 160 kV

 4) Operation of ExAlloy-G1, ExAlloy-I2 and ExAlloy-I3 requires that the MetalJet E1 source is equipped with a heater system to manage the alloy temperature.

 5) Examples are based on simulations that typically correspond well to experimental validation.
 Please contact us for details on such simulations vs. experiment validations including experimental method.
-6) The X-ray spots are realized by various degree of e-beam line focus with a maximum aspect ratio of 4:1.
+6) The spot size is measured as the full width at half maximum (FWHM) of the X-ray intensity distribution integrated in the horizontal and vertical directions respectively.
+The X-ray spots are realized by various degree of e-beam line focus with a maximum aspect ratio of 4:1.
 Actual spot size may differ depending on viewing angle and may have different width and height.
 Please contact us for more details.

 Installation and operation